calphool/JMR-800/README.md

 Got the new PCB and the rest of the hardware put together.
 I wrote some temporary code that implements a "TEST MODE" that shows the condition of all the knobs.

+May 3, 2025

+I've updated the code quite a bit.
+It now has 3 modes.
+Run mode, Test mode, and Config mode.
+I've been working on the Config mode.
+You can change into these different modes by pressing Button 1 and Button 2 simultaneously.
+When you configure a knob, you can change its name, its command byte, and select which type of knob it is.
+I've got the command byte selection finished, and I'm working on the name update code now.
+Once I get all the config stuff finished (perhaps this evening), I'll begin working on the Run mode.
+This stuff was prototyped already with the earlier version of the board, so I'm pretty sure the code for interacting with the synth will work.

+I may eventually implement some kind of "preset mode" that allows you to scroll through a given configuration of knobs, select it, and it would play all 56 knobs into the synthesizer.
+This may be a submenu of the Run mode.
+One step at a time of course...

 ## License

 This project is released under the MIT License.